Hospital Homebound Instruction

-According to Rule 6A-6.03020, FAC., a H/H student is a student who has a medically diagnosed physical or psychiatric condition that is acute or catastrophic in nature, or a chronic illness, or a repeated intermittent illness due to a persisting medical problem and that confines the student to home or hospital and restricts activities for an extended period of time.
+We serve students who have a medically diagnosed condition which is acute or catastrophic in nature, or a chronic illness, or a repeated intermittent illness due to a persisting medical problem that confines the student to the home or hospital and restricts activities for an extended period of time.
 The medical diagnosis shall be made by a licensed physician.

-For a child to be eligible for specially designed instruction under this law for the H/H program, the student must meet the following eligibility criteria:
+For a child to be eligible for specially designed instruction under this law for the Hospital Homebound program, the student must meet the following eligibility criteria:

 - A licensed physician must certify that the student:

-- Is expected to be absent from school due to a physical or psychiatric condition for at least fifteen (15) consecutive school days, or the equivalent on a block schedule, or due to a chronic condition, for at least fifteen (15) school days, or the equivalent on a block schedule, which need not run consecutively
+- Is expected to be absent from school due to a physical or psychiatric condition for at least fifteen (15) consecutive school days, or the equivalent on a clock schedule, which need not run consecutively

 - Is confined to home or hospital